bzigterman/bzigterman.github.io/projects/weather.md

 - 43°
 - Rain
-- 72% humidity
+- 78% humidity
-- 19 mph wind
+- 18 mph wind
 - 100% cloud cover
 - 30 AQI O3 🟩
 - 7 AQI PM2.5 🟩
 - 0.4 inches of rain in the past 24 hours
-- 0.1 inches of rain and 0.1 inches of snow expected in the next 72 hours
+- 0.08 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>